bistcuite/eitaapykit/docs/README.md

 ```

 ## Send a message
-You can use `send_message` method in `Eitaa` base class to send message to your chats.
+To send messages to your chats, you can use the `send_message` method in the `Eitaa` base class.

 parameters :
-- `chat_id` : Your chat id(if your chat is a channel, set it to channel ID(without `@`) or the channel's invite link, and if your chat is a group, set it to the group's invite link).
+- `chat_id` : The chat id (if your chat is a channel, set the channel ID without `@` or the group's invite link if it's a group).
 - `text : str` : Text to send.
 - `pin : bool`(optional) : If you want to pin message in chat, set it to `True`(default is `False`).
 - `view_to_delete : int`(optional) : Once the message has been viewed by the specified number of users, it will be removed.